Frequently asked questions

 How do I cancel a course booking and what is the refund policy?

-All cancellations must be submitted in writing by email to maudsleylearning@slam.nhs.uk.
-Refund eligibility is based on the date we receive your request.
+*All cancellations to bookings must be received in writing by email to maudsleylearning@slam.nhs.uk

-• The purchaser has a 14 day cooling off period from the date of purchase to cancel and receive a full refund, provided the course has not already taken place.
+The purchaser has a 14-day cooling-off period from the date of purchase to cancel and receive a full refund.
+The 14-day cooling-off period begins the day after the purchase.

-• If the purchaser fails to attend the course, the full course fee will be retained and no refund will be given.
+If the purchaser fails to attend the course, the full course fee will be retained.

 Rebooking policy